Rainscaping Large Scale Grants Program

 Rainscaping is any combination of plantings, water features, catch basins, permeable pavement, and other activities that manage stormwater as close as possible to where it falls, rather than moving it someplace else.
 Below ground level, improved soils store and filter stormwater, allowing the surrounding area to slowly absorb it over time.
 Above ground level, native plants, basins, and water features create public green spaces that also help store water.
 Used effectively, rainscaping can reclaim stormwater naturally, reduce sewer overflows, and minimize basement backups.

-The Rainscaping program of MSD Project Clear is pleased to announce the sixth round of a rainscaping cost-sharing opportunity, which will open August 1, 2017.
-As part of MSD Project Clear MSD’s Consent Decree with the Environmental Protection Agency (EPA) and the Missouri Coalition for the Environment, MSD will spend $100 million in Rainscaping investments over a period of 23 years, with an overall goal of reducing combined sewer overflows to the Mississippi River.
+As part of MSD Project Clear MSD’s Consent Decree with the Environmental Protection Agency (EPA) and the Missouri Coalition for the Environment, MSD will spend $100 million in rainscaping investments over a period of 23 years, with an overall goal of reducing combined sewer overflows to the Mississippi River.
 Having acquired EPA approval for the program, MSD seeks to continue to build partnerships with municipalities, local government agencies, schools, community development organizations, and private developers through the Rainscaping Large Scale Grants Program.
 We hope to engage partners to identify joint opportunities to incorporate Rainscaping into ongoing programs and future redevelopment projects.
 Grant recipients will also be expected to work with the MSD Project Clear media relations team to engage the press and public during and/or at the completion of their funded project.

-Available for download below are the rules and requirements for partnering with MSD Project Clear, an application form, and a map showing the program area for the Rainscaping projects.
-Please note that the application for the 2017 round of Rainscaping Large Scale Grants will open August 1, 2017.
-Please call Melantha Norton with any questions at 314-335-2086, or by email at firstname.lastname@example.org.
+Available for download below are the rules and requirements for partnering with MSD Project Clear, an application form, and a map showing the program area for the rainscaping projects.
+Please note that the application for the 2017 round of Rainscaping Large Scale Grants opens August 1, 2017 and are due October 31, 2017.
+Please call Melantha Norton with any questions at 314-335-2086, or by email at email@example.com.
 Interested applicants are encouraged to discuss possible proposals as soon as possible to facilitate good proposals and efficient reviews.